 Adam and Joanne's Tips

-• Vegan/dairy-free/egg-free green goddess dressing: Use 1 ⅓ cups vegan mayonnaise or cashew cream instead of the regular mayonnaise and sour cream, and then use 1 tablespoon of capers instead of the anchovy fillets.
+- Vegan green goddess dressing: Use 1 ⅓ cups vegan mayonnaise or cashew cream instead of the regular mayonnaise and sour cream, and then use 1 tablespoon of capers instead of the anchovy fillets.
 You may need to play around with a little more lemon juice or herbs to get the flavors just right.
-You can also use tahini as the base, but you may find that it needs a little warm water in order to thin the tahini.
-Here is our homemade tahini recipe and here is our tahini dressing recipe to use as a guide for thinning tahini with warm water.

-• Avocado green goddess dressing: Avocado adds a creamy, plant-based element to the dressing.
-Simply add the flesh from one medium ripe avocado to the food processor or blender.
+- Avocado green goddess dressing: Avocado adds a creamy element to the dressing.
+Add the flesh from one medium avocado.

 This dressing is INSANE-ly delicious!
 I find that dried tarragon takes awhile to soften in food before it’s pleasant to eat, so I added it to the mayo the night before I made the dressing, and it mixed beautifully.
 I even decided to keep 1/2 cup of mayo mixed with 2 tsp of dried tarragon in the fridge so I can make this dressing any time I want to!